kudrom/lupulo/docs/accessors.rst

 The widget should not be dependent on the data schema.
 If you change the data schema, you shouldn't change the code inside a widget.
-Otherwise, you couldn't use easily a widget for several devices with different data schemas.
+Otherwise, you couldn't use easily a widget for several data sources with different data schemas.

-But a widget has to render the data the device is sending.
-And that data follows the data schema of the device.
+But a widget has to render the data the data source is sending.
+And that data follows the data schema of the data source.
 So apparently, the widget must know the data schema in order to access the raw data in the paint function.
 And that's a problem of extensibility because if the data schema changes, the code inside the widget must change too.

 The solution is to provide a mechanism to allow a widget to extract datums from the raw data without knowing directly the data schema definition.